opensearch-project/opensearch-migrations/docs/migration-console.md

 ![Library Diagram](diagrams/migration-console-library.svg)

-[source](diagrams/migration-console-library-source.md) (This is an [excalidraw](https://github.com/excalidraw/excalidraw) markdown file, not particularly human readable.)
+[source](diagrams/migration-console-library-source.excalidraw) (This is an [excalidraw](https://github.com/excalidraw/excalidraw) markdown file, not particularly human readable.)

 ### Interfaces

-The frontends currently envisioned are a command line interface (CLI) and a web API.
-While these are not explicitly part of the library, they are closely linked and discussing them is helpful context for the design decisions of the library interfaces.
+Currently, we have a couple of frontends that leverage the Migration Console library.
+The primary and most comprehensive is the command line interface (CLI), [source](https://github.com/opensearch-project/opensearch-migrations/blob/main/TrafficCapture/dockerSolution/src/main/docker/migrationConsole/lib/console_link/console_link/cli.py).
+There is also a web API that supports a small subset of commands, [source](https://github.com/opensearch-project/opensearch-migrations/tree/main/TrafficCapture/dockerSolution/src/main/docker/migrationConsole/console_api).
+Additionally, the `cluster-curl` application exposes only cluster-related calls (currently [in PR here](https://github.com/opensearch-project/opensearch-migrations/pull/1046)), and the integ tests that run on the Migration Console ([source](https://github.com/opensearch-project/opensearch-migrations/tree/main/TrafficCapture/dockerSolution/src/main/docker/migrationConsole/lib/integ_test)) make extensive use of the console library and serve as another frontend, though in a different form-factor (i.e. not user-facing).

+We intend to support a full web API that matches the CLI by programatically generating both the API and the CLI from a spec (yet to be defined).
+In the short term, a subset of the functionality is exposed via a Web API.

 #### CLI

 In the near term of the Migration Assistant, the CLI is the primary way for users to manage and understand their migration.
 After deploying their tools, a user will log onto the Migration Console and use the CLI for tasks like starting and checking the progress of their historic backfill, turning on and off the replayer, running `_cat/indices` against the source and target cluster, etc. These functions will be performed in the same way by the user, regardless of whether their tools are deployed locally on Docker, remotely on AWS, a different hosting platform, or a combination thereof.

-#### Web API

-Parallel to the CLI, there will be a web API to access the same functionality.
-A web API to access the full functionality, with authorization, etc., is not on our roadmap yet, but this is envisioned as being a powerful way for users to access and manage their migration from their own environment, potentially programatically.
-We could also use the web API to build a web frontend with UI, etc. down the line.

-##### DMS API

-In the short term, a small subset of the functionality is necessary to meet the requirements of our in-progress collaboration with Database Migration Service (DMS).
-In some of these cases, DMS has specified an API contract that doesn't align with our plan for the API endpoints and data received.
-In these cases, we will build out DMS specific endpoints that meet these exact purposes without trying to also match the general case.

 #### Generation from a spec

-For the CLI and (standard) web API, the intention is that the “frontend” should be very small—essentially just the necessary code to get the user’s data from the input source (either CLI commands or http requests) into the library itself.
+For the CLI and (standard) web API, the intention is that the “frontend” should be very small--essentially just the necessary code to get the user’s data from the input source (either CLI commands or http requests) into the library itself.
 To accomplish this, the actual endpoints in both cases could be generated from an API spec or one of them from the other.
 This will be a helpful way to minimize the developer effort to support additional commands and ensure that behavior is consistent between the two modalities.

 #### Custom Frontends

-It is also possible and supported for users or ourselves in the future to write additional custom frontends that leverage the library.
-For instance, we could write a "wizard" that walks a user step-by-step through a deployment and migration, by importing the library and leveraging its abstraction for the services.
-Or an SA could write an application that manages automatic performance testing with a large fleet of target clusters and replayers.

-While we have no immediate plans to write applications like this, the library is currently being used directly by the end to end integration tests.
+As mentioned above, there are several smaller frontends that expose specific functionality (`cluster-curl`) or directly use the functionality (integ tests), leveraging the library to manage all direct communication with components, without the frontend needing to know how or where the components are deployed.
+These frontends install and import the library's middleware and models.
+In the future, these frontends could be expanded--for instance, we could write a "wizard" that walks a user step-by-step through a deployment and migration or an application to help manage multi-target performance testing.

 ### Configuration & the Environment Object